BL0CK-X/BL0CK-X.github.io/_posts/2021-11-05-how-to-transfer-sol-with-code.md

 Great!
 Nothing like a 0 balance.

-If you have any questions, feature requests, or issues, don't hesitate to reach out via email (info [[at]] theblockchainapi.com) or another method.
+If you have any questions, feature requests, or issues, don't hesitate to reach out via email (info [[at]] theblockchainapi.com) or <a target="_blank" href="https://dashboard.theblockchainapi.com/contact">another method</a>.

 ### [Optional] Step 3: Use the Blockchain API's Python wrapper to transfer SOL

 Instead, you can use the Blockchain API's Python wrapper to transfer SOL.
 This can make development easier instead of having to rewrite the functions we already wrapped using the requests library.
-To get started, install our PyPi package.
+To get started, install our <a target="_blank" href="https://pypi.org/project/theblockchainapi/">PyPi package</a>.

 ```
 pip install theblockchainapi